 What they do

 An aged care worker provides personal, physical and emotional support to older people who require assistance with daily living.
-They provide assistance with daily tasks such as showering, dressing, and eating, and often assist with outings and social activities.
+They provide assistance with daily tasks such as showering, dressing, shopping, preparing food and eating, and often assist with outings and social activities.
 The level of assistance provided will depend on the ability and health of the client.
+In some cases, aged care workers may need to live with their client.

 Aged care workers provide care either in a client’s home, or in a residential care setting.
 They carry out their duties under direct or regular supervision within clearly defined care plans or organisational guidelines.